sadielbartholomew/cylc/doc/src/user-guide/suite-configuration.rst

 Validation does not check the validity of chosen batch systems.

 .. todo::
-   original TODO:

-   %this is to allow users to extend cylc with their own job submission
-   %methods, which are by definition unknown to the suite.rc spec.
+   This is to allow users to extend cylc with their own job submission methods, which are by definition unknown to the suite.rc spec.

 .. _ConfiguringScheduling: